Manor Cottages was not only the first Cotswolds based holiday cottage agency, but it is also the market leader...

 Stow on the Wold is undoubtedly a beautiful Cotswolds village, typical of the area, with quirky shops to explore, great eating establishments to rest awhile, and wonderful countryside to relax in.
-But don’t forget that there are villages surrounding Stow that are equally spectacular but are often passed over for their more famous town.
-And some of them hide interesting pasts, including highwaymen, Knights Templar and links to Henry VIII.
-We’re here to shine a light on some of the Cotswolds lesser known jewels in the crown:
+But don’t forget that there are villages surrounding Stow that are equally spectacular but are often passed over for the more famous town.
+Some of these small villages hide interesting pasts, including highwaymen, Knights Templar and links to Henry VIII.
+We’re here to shine a light on some of the Cotswolds’ lesser known jewels in the crown…

 The river Eye flows through the middle of Lower Slaughter and provides a beautiful centre point for the picturesque cottages and their tiny, flower filled gardens.
-There are a few buildings of interest in Lower Slaughter, the Manor was built in 1658 for the High Sheriff of Gloucestershire, but is now a welcoming Country House Hotel and the old Victorian Corn Mill has been converted into a gift shop and museum.
+There are a few buildings of interest in Lower Slaughter such as the Manor, built in 1658 for the High Sheriff of Gloucestershire, now a welcoming Country House Hotel and the old Victorian Corn Mill has been converted into a gift shop and museum.

 When the land of Broadwell was gifted to the Knights Templar back in 1185, it is rumoured that this large medieval cruciform church was specifically built with money from them, after the Black Death when they returned from the First Crusade.

-Their rise in power continued and they had spread internationally, building a vast financial and military empire, with many nations indebted to them, including influential monarchs.
-By the start of the 1300’s, their power was far overreaching, and King Philip IV of France pressurised the pope of that time - Clement V to declare the Knights as heretics.
+Their rise to power continued, spreading internationally and building a vast financial and military empire, with many nations indebted to them, including influential monarchs.
+By the start of the 1300’s, their power was far overreaching, and King Philip IV of France pressurised the pope of that time – Clement V to declare the Knights as heretics.
 Eventually the Grand Master, Jacques de Molay, was burnt at the stake in Paris in 1314.
 Broadwell, without the founding from the Knights then fell into disrepair, particularly during Henry VIII’s reign and the dissolution of the monasteries that followed, but in Victorian times major renovations took place that restored the church to its former glory.

 You wouldn’t think that this quiet Cotswold village was once home to three famous highwaymen.
 The original ‘Tom, Dick and Harry’ were Dunsdon brothers and the scourge of the 18th century, as they robbed stagecoaches that rattled along the ancient cobblestones of the streets.
 They would hide in a secret dugout hideout (which could be where the prisoners of war in the Great Escape took the names for their tunnels) and would jump out and hold their victims to ransom.